gprochilo/stress_trial/README.md

 - [:scroll: Script File](/ProcFun_stress-v1.R): R source code for reproducing all analyses
 - [:key: License](/LICENSE.txt): The scripts within this repository are free software provided under the terms of the GNU General Public License (v >= 3) unless otherwise specified.

 *_Note_: This directory is empty.
 Data are not publicly available on the advice of the Monash University Human Research Ethics Committee.
-The deidentified data are available from the compendium author, upon a reasonable request.

 ## R Markdown report